 - In case of (alleged or proven) copyright breaches or scientific misconduct (e.g. fabricating data), The Evolving Scholar will follow the developed by the Committee on Publication Ethics (COPE)

 JSCMS operates under a double-blind model (both author and reviewer unknown to each other).
 Papers are sent to review if the Editor-in-Chief determines that the paper meets the appropriate quality and relevance requirements.
 A paper that is considered suitable is then typically sent to a minimum of two independent reviewers to assess the scientific quality of the paper.
 The Editor-in-Chief is responsible for the final decision regarding the acceptance or rejection of a paper.
-The Editor-in-Chief or Editorial Board members of the journal are not involved in decisions on papers written by themselves.

 The standard period for reviewers for a single review round is 3 to 4 weeks to have a balance between high-quality thorough reviews and sufficiently fast publication.

 Publishing in JSCMS is completely free, so neither Submission Charges nor Article Processing Charges are required from the authors.
 The resources needed to run the journal are covered by the institutions where the (associate) editors are employed, mostly in the form of time invested.